bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 transitions from all demonstrations).
 Furthermore, Hyper-parameter selection is a known problem in mixture models.
 Recent results in Bayesian statistics can mitigate some of these problems by defining a soft prior of the number of mixtures.
-The Dirichlet Process (DP) defines a distribution over discrete distributions; in other words, a categorical distribution with certain probabilities and setting of $m$ itself is a sample from a DP (Kulis 2011).
-The parameters of this model can be inferred with variational Expectation Maximization.
+The Dirichlet Process (DP) defines a distribution over the parameters of discrete distributions, in our case, the probabilities of a categorical distribution, as well as the size of its support $m$ (Kulis 2011).
+The hyper-parameters of the DP can be inferred with variational Expectation Maximization.

-Going back to the pattern cutting task, TSC found the following transition
+In the pattern cutting task, TSC found the following transition conditions:
-conditions:

 <p style="text-align:center;">
 <img
 src="{{site.url}}{{site.baseurl}}/assets/surgical_robots/pattern-cutting-concept.png"
 alt="Figure 3: Conceptual diagram of pattern cutting."><br>
 <i>
-A conceptual diagram of the pattern cutting task with manually identified segments, compared to the automatically discovered transition states (a) and transition state clusters (b).
+Left: A conceptual diagram of the pattern cutting task with manually identified segments, Right: compared to the the automatically discovered transition states (a) and transition state clusters (b).
 </i>
 </p>